 Since Deleuze’s project, many filmmakers have continued creating in the mode of the time-image, and few have done so more fascinatingly than Terrence Malick.
 While many filmmakers have developed their work through enduring still life cinematography (in the style of Ozu), or through deliberately protracted long takes (in the style of Tarkovsky), the time-image is realised in Malick’s films not only through the long take and the static frame, but also through montage and ephemerality; through the transitory flow of his visuals and his soundscapes.
 If the genre of slow cinema, epitomised by the work of directors like Béla Tarr or Theo Angelopoulos, represents one extension of the time-image in contemporary film, then perhaps the ephemeral style so often adopted by Malick represents another.
-Where slow cinema seeks to protract and retard time, Malick so often works through compression and elision, layering time upon time in his stylised montages.
+Where slow cinema seeks to protract and retard time, Malick so often works through compression and elision, layering time upon time in his anachronic montages.

 Moreover, Malick’s style is engaged thematically with a philosophical focus on time, uncovering the ontological and existential structures of our temporality.
 In exploring these structures, Malick holds in tension the ephemerality of our existence with the permanent conditions of being and time itself.
 Whether through the interpersonal encounters and relationships of films like Badlands (1973) and Days of Heaven (1978), or through the dreamscapes and mnemonic fugues in The Tree of Life (2011) and The Thin Red Line (1998), Malick’s cinematic images seem to navigate a philosophical and theological tension between transience and permanence; between the ephemeral and the eternal.

 This chapter will explore the temporality of Malick’s films in this way, first by outlining Deleuze’s concept of the time-image and then by exploring how the time-image manifests in Malick’s oeuvre.
-In doing so, I will examine Malick’s cinematographic techniques in close detail, focussing primarily on his particular use of anachronic montage, which is often accompanied by the anaphora of certain visual and musical leitmotifs, as well as by his own idiosyncratic use of voiceover.
+In doing so, I will examine Malick’s cinematographic techniques in close detail, focussing primarily on his particular use of montage, which is often accompanied by the anaphora of certain visual and musical leitmotifs, as well as by his own idiosyncratic use of voiceover.
 The latter of these, in particular, leads to a vital connection between time and memory, through which film appears as a technology of memory; that is, as τεχνη (technē), as mnemonic craft and art.
-I will suggest that Malick’s films often manifest the time-image through their ephemeral montages, creating an impression of time itself as an eternal condition of being in the world through the transitory and elided passage of these sequences.
+I will suggest that Malick’s films often manifest the time-image through the use of anachronic montage, creating an impression of time itself as an eternal condition of being in the world through the ephemeral and elided passage of these sequences.

 1. DELEUZE, BERGSON, AND THE TIME-IMAGE